Glen Eden resident, Dr Scott Hamilton, has been named as the inaugural winner of the Auckland Mayoral Writers Grant.

-Mayor Len Brown established the $12,000 grant in 2014 to capture Auckland life in the written word.
-It is awarded to local writers on completion of a quality text work about living in Auckland.
+Mayor Len Brown established the grant to capture Auckland life in the written word.

-"Auckland has a relatively short history, but it is a great history to reflect back on and a great future to look forward to as our city undergoes a major transformation.
+“Auckland has a relatively short history, but it is a great history to reflect back on and a great future to look forward to as our city undergoes a major transformation,” says Len Brown.